 This is perfect for niches like homeschooling, travel, camping, etc. and you’ll find that most of the groups are actually pretty active because people join for a reason – to get support and ask questions.

-Once you’re in a Facebook group, there is a sidebar on the left-hand side that you can plug in words and it’ll actually sort right there in the group.
+Once you’re in a Facebook group, there is a sidebar on the left-hand side that you can plug in a search query.
 Create a spreadsheet and copy and paste answers that you can revert back to later. (and this is for your own personal research – never use anyone’s name, etc and try to play it off as your own)

 The words to type into the search bar could be: